 More detail can be found in our report ‘Call For Evidence’ – which is available for download here.

 All were invited to contribute – policymakers; politicians, and the general public – evidence was sought on the nature, causes and solutions to the embedded spatial inequalities across the UK.
 If you have missed the Call For Evidence deadline, but still would like to get in touch, contributing can be done in a variety of ways, as indicated below:

 Responses may be emailed to:

 University of Sheffield,

-Late in 2019 the Commission will also undertake:
+In 2019 the Commission will undertake:

-- A series of deliberative events and citizen panels which will be held in Spring 2019.
+- A series of deliberative events and citizen panels, which will be held in Spring 2019.
 These events will be held in different parts of the UK and will feed into the work of the Commission as it conducts its work.

 - A series of expert roundtables will also be held.
 The purpose of these will be to solicit views from local leaders and decision makers across the country.
 This will play a particularly important role in informing any policy-related recommendations the Commission may make.

 - The UK2070 Commission will also hold a National Symposium in Leeds on 13 June 2019 as part of the evidence gathering process.